-At the time the discoveries embodied in the patents were made, scientists already understood that the levels in a patient's blood of Nuclear weapons: 42 U.S.C. § 2181(a)."No patent shall hereafter be granted for any invention or discovery which is useful solely in the utilization of special nuclear material or atomic energy in an atomic weapon"
+Nuclear weapons: 42 U.S.C. § 2181(a) ("No patent shall hereafter be granted for any invention or discovery which is useful solely in the utilization of special nuclear material or atomic energy in an atomic weapon")

-Human organisms: America Invents Act § 33(a).

-certain metabolites, including, in particular, 6-thioguanine and its nucleotides (6-TG) and 6-methyl-mercaptopurine (6-MMP), were correlated with the likelihood that a particular dosage of a thiopurine drug could cause harm or prove ineffective.
-But those in the field did not know the precise correlations between metabolite levels and likely harm or ineffectiveness.
+Human organisms: America Invents Act § 33(a) ("Notwithstanding any other provision of law, no patent may issue on a claim directed to or encompassing a human organism.") know the precise correlations between metabolite levels and likely harm or ineffectiveness.
 The patent claims at issue here set forth processes embodying researchers' findings that identified these correlations with some precision.